 In the past 6 years, life has brought me to Munich enough times for me to say that I got pretty familiar with the city.
-But somehow the first and last time I visited the Bavarian capital, was in December and last year I decided to take one of my favorite route in the city center and shoot my Munich Christmas Market picture diary.
+But somehow the first and last time I visited the Bavarian capital, was in December and last year I decided to take one of my favorite routes in the city center and shoot my Munich Christmas Market picture diary.

 So sit back, read my post, look at the beautiful pictures (or at least I hope that you will find them as beautiful as I do) and plan your walk through the Munich Christmas Market.

 My Munich Christmas Market picture diary and itinerary

 Even though I was in Munich for only 3 days, in between meetings, office hours, and dinners, I found some time to escape and head on one of my favorite trails in Munich, especially during the Christmas Market.
 Thus this is totally doable if you are in Munich for one day only as well.